paulisgrinhofs/app-logic/macro-logic.md

 ## Purpose
 One tool.
 One daily output.
 Before market open.

-Automates the synthesis a macro-aware trader does manually every morning.
-Not a buy/sell signal.
+Automates the daily macro context check — pulling together what an investor needs to understand before markets open.
 A context layer that answers:
 - Did anything change overnight?
 - Is today's sector flow real or mechanical?
 - Risk-on or risk-off?